YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/08_adv_config.rst

 #########################

-In the last module, we learned how to bind mojit code (binders) to the DOM and use these binders to call controller functions and broadcast/listen to custom events.
-Binders can respond to user actions by modifying the DOM, calling controllers, getting data from the controllers, and refresh or render templates.
+In the last module, we learned how to bind mojit code (binders) to the DOM and use these binders to call controller functions and attach content to the DOM.
+This involved learning about the following:

 - requirements for using binders
 - allow event handlers to attach to the mojit DOM node
 - communicate with other mojits on the page
 - execute actions on the mojit that the binder is attached to
 - refreshing templates with binders
-- destroying child mojits with binders

 .. _08_intro_before-setup: